tpoisot/bipy/README.md

 ## Changes in this release (v1.0.3)

 * Removed unnecessary prints in robustness to extinction tests
+* Co-occurrence between specialists and generalists as in Poisot et al. subm.
+Am Nat

 ## For a list of the features...